 My husband and I talked about it.
 He talked about the problems with his knee and that that was “his thing” now.
 He suggested maybe this was my thing for getting older, that this would be my “weak spot.”

 Part of me was wondering how far I’d keep going in terms of going to doctors and trying to figure things out, but it just all seemed odd.
 The whole elbow issue kept getting worse, not better.
 I got to the point where just putting my hands up to wash the back of my hair hurt.

 I was 47 years old, and it just didn’t seem right.
 I kept going and was determined to figure out what was going on.
 It took a good 6 months!

 Eventually, I ended up at an orthopedist who specializes in the wrist to the shoulder.
 He did an MRI of my elbow because he was trying to figure out what was going on.

 He saw there was a mass in there that was on the joint and looked like it had eaten away a little bit of the bone in the area.
 He didn’t really know what to make of it, so he sent me to an orthopedic oncologist.

 When I went to the orthopedic oncologist, I was already terrified because the word “oncologist” is in the name.
 I went with all my various reports.

-When I first saw him, he thought I looked healthy, was in good shape, and he said to me that if I presented differently, he would think that this was a metastasis possibly from somewhere else.
+When I first saw him, he thought I looked healthy and was in good shape.
+He said to me that if I presented differently, he would think that this was a metastasis possibly from somewhere else.

-But he said he was really 90- to 95-percent sure that this was a benign condition called a giant cell growth.
-He said he’d do a biopsy, no rush to get that scheduled, they’d go in and take a look at it.
+But he said he was really 90 to 95% sure that this was a benign condition called a giant cell growth.
+He said he’d do a biopsy.
+No rush to get that scheduled.
+They’d go in and take a look at it.

 Describe the elbow biopsy